sympto-health/sympto-api/Webhook.md

  ### **2. Set up a webhook endpoint**

- In our codebase, set up an endpoint for Sympto to call to help authenticate a given user.
+ In your codebase, set up an endpoint for Sympto to call to help authenticate a given user.

 Sympto will directly call your endpoint on page load, passing in an auth token (generated from step 1) along with a clientId and clientSecret.